varshith15/ins/report/report.md

-The following results are based on the fact that the leader generally fails receive an ack response from slower nodes which is expected.
+The following results are based on the fact that the leader generally fails receive an ack response from slower nodes before the request timesout which is expected.

 ##### Read